ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 random number for each person and determine who died by comparing that number to the computed probability of death for the individual.

-Finally, we update the state table ``'alive'`` column with the newly dead simulants.
+Finally, we update the state table ``is_alive`` column with the newly dead simulants.

 Supplying a base mortality rate